gristlabs/grist-help/help/references-lookups.md

 ---------------
 Similar to references, you can use Dot Notation with reference lists.

-Building on our prior example of attendees at a conference, suppose we have a list of registrants for an event and want to find the balance for each registrant.
+Building on our prior [example](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/p/3) of attendees at a conference, suppose we have a list of registrants for an event and want to find the balance for each registrant.
 To do this, we can use dot notation.

 Here, `$Registrants` is a reference list.
 Our Great Outdoors Expo has 4 registrants.
 We can see the list of registrants in the Registrants column.
-This list is a reference to the Registrant column of the Attendees table.
+This list is a reference to the Name column of the All Registrants table.

 <span class="screenshot-large">*![reference-list-registrants](images/references-lookups/reference-list-registrants.png)*</span>